pygrammers-org/Road-to-OSS/README.md

 Learn some basic workflow of git and GitHub in a few steps.
 Afterward, let's start contributing to several open-source projects.
 And be a part of hackctober fest also.

-To know about hacktoberfest [cleck here](https://hacktoberfest.com/)
+To know about hacktoberfest [click here](https://hacktoberfest.com/)

 ## Requirements